 Student representative elections take place in September every year.
-If you were elected unopposed (i.e. there were no other candidates standing for election), you will go onto the board seven days after nominations closed.
-If there was an election and you gained the most votes, you will go on to the board seven days after voting closed.
+If you were the only candidate to be nominated, you will join the board seven days after nominations close.
+If you won an election, you will join the board seven days after voting closes.